ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-js.md

  - Create a Telegram bot in NodeJS using Grammy
  - Work with public TON API

+> Why do we use Grammy?
+Grammy is a modern, young, high-level framework for comfortable and fast development of telegram bots on JS/TS/Deno.
+On top of this Grammy also has just great [documentation](https://grammy.dev) and an active community that can always help you.

 ## ✍️ What you need to get started
 Install [NodeJS](https://nodejs.org/en/download/) if you haven't yet.